sumeetchhetri/gatf/README.md

 GATF Pre/Post Test Case Execution Hooks
 -------------------------
-The framework also provides the facility to plugin pre/post test case execution logic in order to control the test case execution flow, provides 2 simple annotations,
+The framework also provides the facility to plug in pre/post test case execution logic in order to control the test case execution flow, it provides 2 simple annotations,

 1. @PreTestCaseExecutionHook - Marks a method as a pre-test-case execution hook
 2. @PostTestCaseExecutionHook - Marks a method as a post-test-case execution hook

-GATF Executor Configuration
+GATF Executor Configuration File
 --------------
 The complete configuration for the GATF executor framework is listed below, We just need to define a file with the contents below and configure it in maven or provide the path to the file to the executor executable to execute your test cases.